jellybeans5944/hello-world-/README.md

 # hello-world-
 Hello Everyone!
-I am excited to be learning python and cannot wait it make come awesome projects.
+I am excited to be learning python and cannot wait to make come awesome projects.
 #girlswhocode